pra-navi/tp/docs/UserGuide.md

 mt
 ```

+- At least one keyword is required to search.
+- The search is case-sensitive, e.g. `findAllTag orientation` will match persons and tasks which tag(s) must contain `orientation`.
+- Only full words will be matched, e.g. `findAllTag catering` will not match persons and tasks which tag(s) contain only `foodcatering`.
 - Finds the persons and tasks whose tags completely match all of the specified `KEYWORD`(s).
 - Specify a tag with the `KEYWORD` parameter.
 This field is **mandatory**.
 - Specify more tags to refine your search scope with the `MORE_KEYWORDS` parameter.
 This field is **optional**.
+- Persons and tasks matching **all** keyword(s) in their tag(s) will be returned (i.e. AND search).
+  - e.g. `findAllTag catering orientation` will match all persons and tasks which contain both `catering` and `orientation` tags.

 <h4>Example:</h4>